CHI200(B) Picoamp Booster and Faraday Cage

 Differential pulse voltammogram at an ultramicroelectrode.

-With the Amp Booster connected, the cell control signals such as purge, knock and stir are disabled.
+When the Amp Booster is connected, cell control signals such as purge, knock, and stir will be disabled.

 The Amp Booster will also allow low current measurements.
-You may need to use the Faraday Cage to eliminate line frequency noise when the scan rate is above 50 mV/s.
+You may need to use a Faraday cage to eliminate line frequency noise when the scan rate is above 50 mV/s.

-The frequency response of the Amp Booster is somewhat lower than that of the CHI600/A/B/C/D instruments.
-For high speed experiments, the Amp Booster should be disconnected.
+The frequency response of the Amp Booster is somewhat lower than that of the CHI600/A/B/C/D/E. For high speed experiments, the Amp Booster should be disconnected.

 Dimension: 12.5”(W) x 11”(D) x 4.75”(H)